 The reason so many non-profits keep putting off planned giving is because it seems like it’s complicated.
 When we think of planned giving, so often we think of lawyers, accountants, legal documents, research… all of the things that sound time consuming and expensive.
-The truth is, though, that setting up your first planned giving effort can be relatively smooth and painless (see: 4 Common Planned Giving Myths Busted).
+The truth is, though, that setting up your first planned giving effort can be relatively smooth and painless (see: 10 Things You Might Not Know About Planned Giving).
 In this article, we’re going to look at how small and mid-sized non-profits can go about setting up their first planned giving effort.

 Defining Planned Giving

 For the purposes of this article, “planned giving” is the act of making a commitment to give a charitable organization a major gift, over time or at death, as part of the donor’s overall financial and estate planning.

 Planned giving vehicles can get quite exotic.
 Planned gifts can range from the relatively simple bequest made in a will, to gifts like charitable gift annuities and charitable remainder trusts that provide major gifts to a non-profit while at the same time returning income to the donor.

 While you will eventually want to explore all of the options available to you, my recommendation if you are just starting out is to stick with launching a campaign to generate bequests – that is, supporters who agree to leave a portion of their estate to your non-profit.
 Then, once you have your planned giving campaign gaining momentum, you can investigate all of the other forms of planned giving available to your charity.